MinorMole/YouTube-DL-Suite/README.md

 ## Note

 - If you want to download the whole YouTube channel.
-You can do so by going to the **Video** tab of the channel then click **PLAY ALL** to get the playlist of the whole channel.
+You can do so by using a URL of the channel.
 - We recommend using authorization with referrer when download a large batch even on a public YouTube video to prevent a robotic checker on your address.
 - Yes, with authorization you can download a member-only video or paid program.
 - Please do not re-upload the video or redistribute them publicly if you don't have a right to do so.